sshekhar17/acadmic-webpage/content/project/Adaptive Sampling for Estimating Probability Distributions/index.md

 #### Learning MDP models
-An obtacle in applying the above ideas to learn MDP models, i.e., the $S \times A$ conditional distributions, is that we cannot draw observe arbitrary state-action trasitions in an MDP.
+An obstacle in applying the above ideas to learn MDP models, i.e., the $S \times A$ conditional distributions, is that we cannot  observe arbitrary state-action trasitions in an MDP.
 This can be addressed by designing policies which spend an appropriate proportion of the time in different state-action pairs, as proposed in <span style="color:blue">(Tarbouriech & Lazaric, 2019)[^tar1]</span>.
 In <span style="color:blue">(Tarbouriech et al. 2020)[^tar2]</span>, we took this approach and proposed an algorithm and derived sample complexity results of estimating the model of a finite MDP with $\epsilon$ accuracy.
-Next, we also proposed a heuristic exploration strategy, based on weighted maximum entropy, which outperforms some baselines in experiments
+Next, we also proposed a heuristic exploration strategy, based on weighted maximum entropy, which outperforms some baselines in experiments.

 ### References